-The purpose of IST standardised testing is to obtain an objective assessment of the students' performance, in the same way as this is done for their age groups in the UK.
+The purpose of IST standardised testing is to obtain an objective assessment of the students' performance in the same way as is done for their age groups in the UK.
 Test results are always confidential and parents may make an appointment to see and discuss the results.
 The student monitoring system contains standardised tests that are independent of the curriculum.
 The tests contain various components, including technical reading, comprehension, vocabulary, spelling, Mathematics and a nonverbal assessment.
-IST conducts criterion-based assessment, based on the National Curriculum for England (NCE).
 In January and June, IST administers the standardised tests; Progress Tests in English standards (PTEs) and Progress Tests in Maths (PTMs).
 It is expected that students will score at a similar level to that assessed by their teacher during the year.
 Due to extenuating circumstances (irrelevant test material, tests too long in duration, disruptive environment), sometimes test results do not reflect international students' actual knowledge or skills.
 The PTEs and PTMs tests are administered to meet the requirements of the Dutch Ministry of Education, which requires annual external examinations.
-IST's Assessment Policy is now under review by teachers and will be made available once it has been finalised.
+More details can be found in IST Primary's published Assessment policy.